 Mistaken at a convention hotel to be Beau O'Maverick, Beau is recruited by the army to infiltrate a group of Irishmen in order to find out why they are massing near the Canadian border.
 But if he is discovered as a spy, it could mean facing a firing squad.

 Freeloading a train ride to Denver, Bart makes it as far as Crenshaw where he meets an old friend.
-When he finds how he figures prominently in her plans to take a lot of gold to Devil's Flats, he may wish he could have stayed on that train.
+When he finds how he figures prominently in her plans to take a lot of gold to Devil's Flats, he may wish he should have stayed on that train.